ccjmne/blog/content/posts/git-stash-import-export.md

 As a fun tidbit, that date is essentially some sort of quirky "Git epoch".
 It's not Git's birthday (despite [an attempt to have it as such](https://marc.info/?l=git&m=117230943206808)), but is here to stay regardless.
-See [`git format-patch`'s documentation](https://git-scm.com/docs/git-format-patch#_description).
+See [`format-patch`'s documentation](https://git-scm.com/docs/git-format-patch#_description).

 ## Your stash stack